 David Michael Belnap received a BS degree in biochemistry from Brigham Young University in 1989 and a PhD in biology from Purdue University in 1995.
 Since his days at Purdue University, he has studied the structure of viruses primarily by three-dimensional electron microscopy.
 He has also studied other biological macromolecules and helped develop 3DEM methods.
-Following graduate studies, he worked at the National Institutes of Health (Bethesda, Maryland; 1995 to 2004) and Brigham Young University (2004 to 2012).
-He currently is a research faculty member in the Departments of Biochemistry and Biology at the University of Utah, where he also directs the Electron Microscopy Core Laboratory.
+Following graduate studies, he worked at the National Institutes of Health and Brigham Young University.
+He currently is a research faculty member in the Department of Biochemistry and the School Of Biological Sciences at the University of Utah, where he also directs the Electron Microscopy Core Laboratory.
 David enjoys serving in the church and especially enjoys being outdoors with his wife Julie and family.